 How much aloe vera should you use?

-Researchers warn against the chronic use of aloe vera; however, if the aloe product is free of aloin -- an extract of the plant that has been found to cause colorectal cancer in rats -- it is fine as a topical remedy for sunburn and to drink in juice form.
-Aloin is found between the outer leaf of the aloe plant and the gooey stuff inside.
+Talk to your doctor before using it.
+Researchers warn against the chronic use of aloe vera.
+But if the aloe vera product is free of aloin -- an extract of the plant that has been found to cause colorectal cancer in rats -- it may be OK as a topical remedy for sunburn.
+Aloin is found between the outer leaf of the aloe plant and the gel inside.

 - Side effects.
-Topical aloe vera might cause skin irritation.
-Oral aloe, which has a laxative effect, can cause cramping and diarrhea.
-This may cause electrolyte imbalances in the blood of people who ingest aloe for more than a few days.
-It can also stain the colon, thus making it difficult to visualize the colon during a colonoscopy.
+Topical aloe vera might irritate your skin.
+Oral aloe vera, which has a laxative effect, can cause cramping and diarrhea.
+This may cause electrolyte imbalances in the blood of people who ingest aloe vera for more than a few days.
+It can also stain the colon, making it hard to get a good look at the colon during a colonoscopy.
 So avoid it for a month before having a colonoscopy.
-Aloe gel, for topical or oral use, should be free of aloin, which can be irritating to the gastrointestinal tract.
+Aloe vera gel, for topical or oral use, should be free of aloin, which can irritate the gastrointestinal tract.

 - Risks.
 Do not apply topical aloe vera to deep cuts or severe burns.
-People allergic to garlic, onions, and tulips are more likely to be allergic to aloe.
-High doses of oral aloe are dangerous.
-Don’t take oral aloe if you have intestinal problems, heart disease, hemorrhoids, kidney problems, diabetes, or electrolyte imbalances.
+People allergic to garlic, onions, or tulips are more likely to be allergic to aloe.
+High doses of oral aloe vera are dangerous.
+Don’t take oral aloe vera if you have intestinal problems, heart disease, hemorrhoids, kidney problems, diabetes, or electrolyte imbalances.